bcgsc/pori/docs/repos.md

 ## ETL / Data Loading

-The GraphKB project also includes a loaders package which are used to import content from external knowledge bases and ontologies into GraphKB.
+The GraphKB project also includes a loaders package which is used to import content from external knowledge bases and ontologies into GraphKB.
 Writing these loaders requires a strong understanding of the knowledge graph structure of GraphKB as well as the structure of the target resource.
 The loaders are written in javscript to be able to leverage the parser and schema JS packages used by the API and client.
 They are run with [NodeJS](https://nodejs.org/en/).
 A list of the popular supported inputs can be found in the [loading data section](./graphkb/loading_data.md).

 <div class='projects' markdown='1'>